 Clause 73 provides for the powers, duties, rights and privileges of the Board, and the decisions which the Board may make.

-Clause 74 provides for appeals from the decisions of the Board to the High Court, and for such further right of appeal from the decisions of the High Court to the Court of Appeal as exist in the case of decisions made by the High Court in exercise of its original civil jurisdiction.
+Clause 74 provides for appeals from the decisions of the Board to the High Court and to the Court of Appeal on points of law or the amount of financial penalties.

 PART V

 MISCELLANEOUS